resoluteworks/validk/README.md

 ![Coveralls](https://img.shields.io/coverallsCoverage/github/resoluteworks/validk)

 Validk is a validation framework for Kotlin (JVM), largely inspired by [Konform](https://github.com/konform-kt/konform).
-Among other things, the design aims to solve some specialised use cases like context-aware and conditional validation.
+Among other things, the design aims to solve use cases like context-aware and conditional validations.

 The framework provides a typesafe DSL and has zero dependencies.